 Rehabilitation is important to get the most out of your shoulder after the operation.
-The first stage is to let your shoulder heal by resting it in the sling.
-Meanwhile, you can move your wrist and hand and elbow as shown below.
-These are the only exercises you should do in the first four weeks whilst in your sling.
+The first stage is to let your shoulder heal, by resting it in the sling.
+Meanwhile, you can move your wrist and hand to make sure that they do not get stiff or swollen.
+When you remove your sling for washing and dressing, you can also bend and straighten your elbow.
+These are the only exercises you should do in the first 4 weeks whilst in your sling.